maywr/arsie-mod-beta/README.md

-<h3 align="center">WARNING: THE CLIENT IS IN THE BETA STAGE AND IT DOSN'T EVEN HAVE SETTING YET</h3>
+<h3 align="center">WARNING: THE CLIENT IS IN THE BETA STAGE AND IT DOESN'T EVEN HAVE SETTINGS YET</h3>

 ___